 Art in Tampa

 Over the last few years, the City of Tampa has commissioned murals around the city in Ybor, Downtown, East Tampa and West Tampa.
 Many of these pieces were created in 2011 or after.
+Most recently “Measured” was commissioned at MacFarlane Park.
 Many of these paintings show the history of different parts of the city in a bright, colorful, and intriguing way.
-They are all free to visit!
+And what’s great is that they are all free to visit!

 Ulele is a local Tampa restaurant located on the Riverwalk just north of Downtown Tampa.
 It’s known for its fresh native-inspired food and beer.
 However, Ulele also has a lot of art from Tampa and around the world.
 There are stained glass panels from France, a horse sculpture from Peru and more!
 Even the tabletops are art, as Ulele commissioned them from a place in Seminole Heights.
 Outside the restaurant, is a collection of statues from Fairyland, a former theme park in Tampa.
 Here people will receive food that is a work of art while getting a chance to appreciate works of art!